wercker/step-pip-install/README.md

 * `requirements_file` (optional, default=requirements.txt).
 The
 `requirements.txt` file to use.
 Set to empty if no requirements file is used.
 * `packages_list` (optional, default="").
 List of packages to install (usefull for installing packages outside of requirements.txt).
+The property can contain more than one package, specified as a single string seperated by spaces.
 * `auto_run_wheel` (optional, default=true).
 If the `PIP_USE_WHEEL` environment
 variable is set to true.
 The pip install step will also run `pip wheel` before running pip install.
 Settings `auto_run_wheel` to false will disable this